How To Fix The Fatal Mistake That's Losing You Retail Customers

 It isn’t that you don’t have an endless aisle of online products, magic mirror kiosks, or robots that talk.

-The fatal and most common mistake retailers make is staying beige, and that big mistake is losing them customers.
+The fatal and most common mistake retailers make is staying beige, and that big mistake is losing customers.
 When your store is beige, customers leave without any impression of your brand.

 Shoppers are fickle and busy.
 They have too many places to buy too much of the same thing.